praesongprasit/EventSiteTest/src/speakers/erica-anderson.md

 </p>

 <p>
-  If your stuff is hosted in GitHub or GitLab and they've got a whole bunch of built-in integrated tools that will do your vulnerability scanning for you, it will go through and scan for common vulnerabilities within the code that you have.
+  If your stuff is hosted in <a rel="external" href="https://github.com/">GitHub</a> or <a rel="external" href="https://about.gitlab.com/">GitLab</a> and they've got a whole bunch of built-in integrated tools that will do your vulnerability scanning for you, it will go through and scan for common vulnerabilities within the code that you have.
 </p>

 <p>